Vinelab/minion/README.md

         * `--register`: Register provider classes (can be used multiple times)
     * **Example**
     `minion run --realm=chatting --port=9876 --register="ChatProvider" --register="MyApp\Providers\NotificationsProvider"`

+### Crossbar.io
+Minion ships with a minimal [crossbar.io](http://crossbar.io) config file which you can find at `./vendor/vinelab/minion/.crossbar/config.json` and to start crossbar using it run `crossbar start --cbdir ./vendor/vinelab/minion/.crossbar`

+For more information on running crossbar head over to [Crossbar.io Quick Start](https://github.com/crossbario/crossbar/wiki/Quick-Start).

 ## Contributing
 Pull Requests are most welcome!
 Dev packages are specified in `composer.json` under `require-dev`